MartyOfMCA/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Task 10 (copy file mode to another file)
 The script used here would copy the permissions form one file to another file

+## Task 11 (permissions for directories)
+The script used here would add execute permission to all subdirectories for the owner, group and other users